MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-trial-playbook-microsoft-business-premium.md

 First, [set up your trial](../business-premium/m365bp-setup.md)!

-After you've initiated the trial and completed the setup process, it may take up to two hours for changes to take effect.
+After you've initiated the trial and completed the setup process, it can take up to two hours for changes to take effect.

 Microsoft 365 Business Premium includes [Preset security policies](/security/office-365-security/preset-security-policies.md) that you can use in your environment.
 These policies represent a baseline protection profile that's suitable for most users.
 Standard protection includes: